 - Product: With competitors entering the market, choices available to customers expand, though the difference between competitors’ offerings is often not that significant.

 - Prices: Product pricing remains high, though any new competitor entering at this stage may attempt to compete with the early entrants by offering a lower relative price.

-- Promotion: The promotional message is still one designed to educate the market on the benefits of this new product form but with more competition there is a noticeable increase in the use of advertising that highlights a company’s brand.
-Also, personal selling and sales promotion have increased especially targeting the channel of distribution as entrants attempt to secure distributors.
+- Promotion: The promotional message is still one designed to educate the market on the benefits of this new product form, yet with more competition there is a noticeable increase in the use of advertising that highlights a company’s brand.
+Also, personal selling and sales promotion have increased, especially for targeting the channel of distribution as entrants attempt to secure distributors.

 - Distribution: The number of distributors continues to increase with many now offering products from several market entrants (which at this point may still be only a few).